-1. Describe the process for determining the best interest of the affected child for placement if the child is placed into foster care or changes residences while in fos positions of all district personnel involved.
+1. Describe the process for determining the best interest of the affected child for placement if the child is placed into foster care or changes residences while in foster care.
+Include the positions of all district personnel involved.\

-Be sure to include the factors that should be considered in determining whether remaining in a child's school of origin is in his or her best interest, as it relates to ens For your convenience, the prior year approved response is provided below.
-It may be copied and modified to address the Foster Care Transportation Plan needs.
+Be sure to include the factors that should be considered in determining whether remaining in a child's school of origin is in his or her best interest, as it relates to ensuring school stability.